TheCommsChannel/TC2-BBS-mesh/README.md

    ```

 6. Set up the configuration in `config.ini`:

+   You'll need to open up the config.ini file in a text editor and make your changes following the instructions below

    **[interface]**
    If using `type = serial` and you have multiple devices connected, you will need to uncomment the `port =` line and enter the port of your device.